kwilczek/collectd-cuda/README.md

     ["power_draw"]=power
 )
 ```
-Each entry must be in the following format:
+Each entry should be in the following format:
 ```shell
 ["metric_name"]=value_type
 ```
-`metric_name` can be any query string from `nvidia-smi` with dots `.`
+Any query string from `nvidia-smi` can be a `metric_name`, but each dot `.`
-replaced by underscores `_`.
-So, for example `temperature.gpu` becomes
+has to be replaced by an underscore `_`.
+For example, `temperature.gpu`
-`temperature_gpu`.
+becomes `temperature_gpu`.

-The full list of query options can be obtained by running:
+The full list of query options can be obtained with the following command:
 ```shell
 nvidia-smi --help-query-gpu
 ```